dhis2/dhis2-docs/src/developer/web-api/overview.md

 ### A. Creating a token on the account's page
 Log in with your username and password, go to your profile page (Click top right corner, and chose "Edit profile" from the dropdown).
-On your user profile page, choose "Manage personal access tokens" from the left side menu.
+On your user profile page, choose "Personal access tokens" from the left side menu.
 You should now be on the "Manage personal access tokens" page and see the
 text: "You don't have any active personal access tokens".